 Why resistance happens in a company

-Since ERP can centrally manage and visualize a wide range of companywide information, the implementation is often decided through the needs of the management.
+Since ERP can centrally manage and visualize a wide range of companywide information, the implementation is often decided on the needs of the management.

-However, as improvement of business processes at the site is also actively considered in an implementation project, old business procedures may be changed, and employee cooperation and alignment of consensus becomes necessary.
+However, as improvement of business processes at the site is also actively considered in an implementation project, old business procedures may be changed, and employee cooperation and alignment of consensus become necessary.